-This is a practical guide for rock climbers who want to know how to climb harder or better.
+This is a complete practical guide for rock climbers who want to know how to climb harder or better.
 It includes structured exercises, videos and diagrams that can be carried out at your local climbing wall, crag, boulders or at home to improve all aspects of your climbing.

 To begin we’ll explore the basics of how we learn so that you get the most out of this book.
 Followed by ropework and safety considerations that every climber need to be aware of before they start climbing, whether top-roping, lead climbing or bouldering.